NoraCodes/nora.codes/content/projects.md

 ### Web Applications

+* [Open Energy Dashboard](https://openenergydashboard.github.io) - a web application that ingests, stores, and allows users to analyze data from smart energy meters.
 * [RFortune](https://github.com/leotindall/rfortune) - a web application written in Rust which displays random quotes to the user.
 A proof of concept for Rocket web apps.
 * [Silvr](https://github.com/LeoTindall/silvr) - a SQLite-based blogging application, written in Python with Flask.